forta-network/docs/docs/api-example-use-cases.md

 2. Build out an extension to wallets like Metamask to display warnings about a particular wallet address or smart contracts users are about to interact with.
 3. Build a smart contract safety checker tool.

-This is all possible by querying the API for alerts across agents that are associated with  specific wallets, smart contracts at different points in time.
+This is all possible by querying the API for alerts across agents that are associated with specific wallets and/or smart contracts at different points in time.

 ## 3. Make Informed Financial Decisions